 |MapGazer – Using transparency|

-MapGazer windows have a base map, which is the primary map for that window.
-Four types of information can be overlaid on the base map:
+All MapGazer windows have a base map, the primary map for that window.
+The following can be overlaid on the base map:

-You can also change the transparency of the overlay map directly by pressing the ‘+’ or ‘-’ keys (which increase or decrease the transparency of the overlay map in 5% intervals).
+Mark transparenciesIndividual marks can also have their transparency set, either by using the slider in the mark’s Properties dialog or moving the cursor over the mark (making it the active mark) and pressing the ‘+’ or ‘−’ keys (which increase or decrease the transparency of the mark in 5% intervals).

 You can try this for yourself by using the provided SampleMap as the base map and then adding the SampleGeology map as the overlay map.